 Ancient Greeks cured olives by "dry curing" with salt, and over the centuries, other methods were developed.

 If you have olive trees and are interested in home-curing, the process is easy, you just need to have the patience to enjoy the finished product.
 There are several traditional methods used in Greek homes, but these are the simplest.

 Water Curing "Smashed" or "Cracked" Olives

-Cover in olive oil and leave them alone for several months.
+Cover any type of olive in olive oil and leave them alone for several months.
 Test for taste.